dereklucas/nudge/README.md

 # Nudge

-Nudge is a lightweight library for sending APNS messages.
+Nudge is a lightweight library for sending APNS messages, using the new HTTP/2 protocol.

+## Status

+This is a very early version, and is still a bit rough around the edges!

 ## Quick start